By Danielle Gundlach on | No Comments

 I personally prefer using the Live View mode on my camera then zoom in.
 I switch my lens to manual focus, turn it to infinity (if possible), then zoom on a bright star and adjust accordingly.
 I usually take a few test shots to double check.
 I prefer this method because I can check my focus in live view by simply zooming in!
 If you are worried about accidentally moving your lens, a little bit of tape can be placed around the barrel of your lens to keep it in place.

 Do you have any questions or comments about my Night Sky Photography?
-Leave me a comment below - I would love to hear from you!
-And please share this post using the social sharing buttons (I really appreciate it)!
+Leave us a comment below - we would love to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 I am a mother to two wonderful boys, a wife to my amazing husband, and lover all animals including our two dogs!
 I was the little girl who wanted a camera for Christmas!
 I have always had a love for all things photography, but it was shortly after my oldest was born I bought my first DSLR camera.
 Flash forward seven years, a few upgrades in my gear, and THOUSANDS of pictures later I am now sharing my love for photography through my landscape and outdoor sessions.
 I specialize in Landscapes, Outdoor Family, Couple, Maternity, and Senior sessions in Interior Alaska.
 I look forward to capturing your memories forever!